Vision: Conquer Cancer Together

 1.0 Continuing Education Contact Hours awarded by Iowa Western Community College, Iowa Board of Nursing Provider #6

-Information for webinar will be included with your confirmation email.
+Information for webinar will be included with your confirmation email and calendar invite.

-In order to help us better track webinar attendance, you will also need to register with your name via Zoom & will receive email with option to add to your calendar.
+In order to help us better track webinar attendance, you will also need to enter your name and email via Zoom.